Reading time: 8 min.

 This is quite a shocking figure, but many people miss the early signs of hair loss.
 Many of these don’t notice until half of their hair is lost.
 [10]

-A recession of the hairline or loss of hair at the crown is something to look out for.
-If the hairs look shorter or wispier, you might lose hair.
-Over time, those follicles will stop producing new hairs.
+For men experiencing male pattern hair loss, a recession of the hairline or loss of hair at the crown is something to look out for.
+If the hairs look shorter or wispier, you might be losing hair.
+Over time, those follicles will stop producing new hair altogether.
 It would be best to act as soon as you notice a difference.

-A receding hairline will appear uneven at first but will then develop into an ‘M’ shape.
+A receding hairline will appear uneven at first but will then develop into an ‘M’ shape hairline.
 Those suffering may find themselves left with a widow’s peak.
 Learn more about hair transplants for widow’s peaks.

 A bald spot on the crown may be harder to spot by yourself but may be spotted by a loved one or in the mirror.
 If you are unsure if you are balding in that area, ask a loved one what they can see.